tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

 	import sys
 	IN = open(sys.argv[1], 'r')

-The [1:] below skips the first argument, which is the script itself, and will access the remaining command line arguments.
+The [1:] below skips the first argument in the list (sys.argv[0]), which is the script itself, and will access the remaining command line arguments.

     import sys
     for Arg in sys.argv[1:]: